 2. Age doesn’t matter to Generation C

 Generation C isn’t about an age bracket, it’s about a mindset.
-You can be 12 years old, or 105 years old, and still be part of this group.
+You can be 12 years old, or 105, and still be part of this group.
 It is not defined by age, wealth, geography, nor ethnicity.
 It is defined solely by connectivity.

 Its members are not just consuming content – they are creating it.
-They are not just online – they are actively engaged with online communities.
-And though these traits may apply to the Millennial demographic, it is Generation C who actually embodies them by being fully immersed in content creation, social networks, online videos, product review sites, smart technology, etc.
+They are not only online – they are actively engaged with online communities.
+And though these traits may apply to Millennials, Generation C embodies them.

 3. They interact with the world digitally

 Generation C lives in a digital world and gives little to no attention to traditional media like tv, radio, and print.
-They move from smart phone to laptop to tablet seamlessly, and are often found using multiple devices at once.
-They are connected from the moment they wake up to the moment they go to sleep.
-If they wear a Fitbit or have smart mattress, they may even be connected while asleep.
+They move from smartphone to laptop to tablet seamlessly and are often found using multiple devices at once.

-Generation C stays up to date on current events through videos, apps, and social media sites like Twitter.
+Generation C stays up to date on current events through videos, apps, and social media sites.
+They buy groceries and pay bills online.
 Their decision making is often based on review sites and online opinion.
 They never truly disconnect.